zmike808/rtorrent-ps-ch/docs/Manual.rst

  ⊕              "250:1:⊕"                             Data directory (none = base path entry is missing, otherwise the first letter of the name of data directory)
 ==============  ====================================  ===========

-For more info about custom column definition take a look at the `ui.column.render <Manual.rst#ui-column-render>`_ multi command.
+For more info about custom column definition take a look at the `ui.column.render <Manual.rst#uicolumnrender>`_ multi command.